 4/21/17 - Although I heard of this from other news sources a few days earlier in Reuters, CNN finally made it a headline that two documents from a Russian government think tank which produces policy suggestions for Vladimir Putin were publicly revealed that outlines exactly how Putin has gone about trying to influence the election in favor of Donald Trump (the 1st document) or delegitimize Hillary Clinton's presidency should she win (2nd document):

-Not to understate things very much, it is fair to say President Donald Trump's first 30 days in office have not been pleasant ... for him or for Americans.
-Not a day, not one, has gone by without some sort of controversy.
+Not to understate things very much, it is fair to say President Donald Trump's first 100 days in office have not been pleasant ... for him or for Americans.
+Until recently, not a day, not one, has gone by without some sort of major controversy.
 Some were serious, such as his travel ban of seven majority Muslim nations which was stopped by the courts or accusing President Obama of tapping his phones at Trump Tower which is what he opened March with.
-Others were not, such as his tweets about SNL.
-Whether you agree with him or not, President Trump and his administration has sucked the air out of all other news
+Others were not, like his tweets about SNL.
+Whether you agree with him or not, President Trump and his administration has sucked the air out of virtually all other news.

 (In full-disclosure, I am a liberal Republican by orientation (yes, we still exist), but registered Democrat so I can vote in primaries.
 I have voted for Nixon, Ford, Reagan, H. W. Bush, Bill Clinton, Gore, Kerry, Obama, and now Hillary Clinton.
 My bias is to sensible fiscal conservationism and social liberalism.
 This translates to a believe that the gov't has a roll in helping its citizens but shouldn't break the bank doing it.
 While I do not personally like Donald Trump nor most of his policies, I will take a wait-and-see attitude toward his performance as President.)